ganeshsar/UnityPythonMediaPipeAvatar/README.md

 pip install mediapipe
 ```

+If you don't have git installed, you can install it from [here](https://git-scm.com/downloads).
 The project can then be cloned (or downloaded):
 ```
 git clone https://github.com/ihendrikson/JIP2024-Mediapipe.git
 ```